DanielAdeyemi/Epicodus_Project7/README.md

 ## 🐛 *Known bugs:*
 This project was used to practice TDD in C# with MSTest and only can be executed in a terminal.

-## 🌟 *Improvement opportunity*
+## 🌟 *Improvement opportunities:*
-* add error handling for more detailed message to user what went wrong
+* add error handling for more detailed message what went wrong
 * use more abstractions

 ## 📬 Contact Information